CSIS-iLab/india-states/_analysis/states-update-june-17-2020.md

 **Center – State relations**

-The Ministry of Power issues revised guidelines for the electric vehicle charging infrastructure.
+The Ministry of Power issues revised guidelines for electric vehicle charging infrastructure.
 Further, the amendment caps the per unit cost of electricity used for a public charging station. **Source**: [Economic Times](https://economictimes.indiatimes.com/industry/energy/power/power-ministry-issues-revised-norms-for-ev-charging-infra-to-boost-e-mobility/articleshow/71444886.cms?from=mdr) **In detail**: [Guidelines](https://powermin.nic.in/sites/default/files/webform/notices/Amendment%20in%20Revised%20Guidelines.pdf)

 **Andhra Pradesh**